 Ceremony: 2% - 3%

 Stationary: 2% - 3%

 Miscellaneous: 5% - 8%

-When considering your budget, it’s important to remember there are several miscellaneous expenses to consider, such as gifts for the bridal party; the officiant fee; transportation if using multiple venues; security fees and deposits, and others.
+When considering your budget, it is important to remember there are several miscellaneous expenses to consider, such as gifts for the bridal party, the officiant fee, transportation if using multiple venues, security fees and deposits, and others.
 Planning for them ahead of time allows for significant savings.
 Remember: This is a special day for both of you!
-The amount of money you spend doesn’t determine how memorable your wedding is—the planning does.
+The amount of money you spend does not determine how memorable your wedding is—the planning does.